 - The insurance company is requesting that you meet with a “field investigator” to undergo an in-person claimant interview.

 - The insurance company requests forms, medical records, and medical opinions in a non-stop cycle alleging that your medical records “lack objective proof” or that your functional restrictions or limitations are “unclear.”

 - The insurance company’s claim representative explains that the medical review of your claim is being “escalated” to a physician based on the suggestion of a nurse case manager.

 - Your long term disability claim has been transitioned to a new claim representative that treats you very differently and seems to have a different personal opinion regarding the nature and severity of your medical impairments.

 - The insurance company is requesting that you work with a vocational rehabilitation counselor for retraining or to assist you in a job search.

 - The insurance company approves your long term disability claim but denies or terminates your life insurance waiver of premium claim alleging that, while you may be unable to perform your own occupation, you are able to perform other types of work.

-Please contact us for a free legal consultation if you would like to learn more about the long term disability claim management services of Abell and Capitan Law.
+Please contact us for a free legal consultation if you would like to learn more about the long term disability claim management services of Capitan Law Law.

 Claim Management Following Reinstatement of Your Long Term Disability Benefits